 In a very annoyed moment, I set about to make some sort of hot cereal for my son.
 I grabbed a bit of some the things I had on hand, and cooked it up.
 The results are the closest thing to Cream of Wheat I have tasted since going gluten free.

-And my son loved it so much, I now pre-grind a whole big batch and store it ready to go in a mason jar.
+And my son loved it so much, I now pre-grind a whole big batch and store it ready to go in a mason jar (use about 1/2 cup mix to 2 cups liquid).
 Take some time to track these ingredients down, I have linked to my sources for you.
 Coincidentally, I use these same whole grains for our favorite Soaked Teff-Millet Bread, so you can try THAT recipe too!

 I also have two other gluten free hot cereal recipes: